krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 .. note :: We modify the velocity model so that some small pockets of area with velocity less than 4,000 m/s don't appear as holes in the mesh when we use 4,000 m/s to create the signed distance function.

+The output of the call to the ``SdfGen`` gives a handle to a function object, which can be passed to the mesh generator as detailed below in the section describing how to call the mesh generator.

-Shown images below are the seismic P-wave velocity model for the foothills example and the resulting SDF from exeucting the code directly above where the color yellow indicates the region to-be-meshed and the greenish color indicates the region outside of the domain.
+Images shown below are the seismic P-wave velocity model for the foothills example and the resulting SDF from exeucting the code directly above.
+In this second image below, the color yellow indicates the region to-be-meshed and the greenish color indicates the region outside of the domain.

 .. image:: Foothills.png